MarkDannemiller/ECE-4385-MEMS-Materials/all-questions.md

 10 / 10 pts
-In ANSYS terminology, what is meant by “loads”? x Boundary conditions and externally or internally applied forcing functions Only externally applied mechanical forces
+In ANSYS terminology, what is meant by “loads”? x Boundary conditions and externally or internally applied forcing functions Externally applied mechanical forces
-Only thermal boundary conditions such as fixed temperatures Only electrical voltages applied at nodes
+Thermal boundary conditions such as fixed temperatures Electrical voltages applied at nodes based on meshed result.

 Question 5
 10 / 10 pts